stephenokeyo/Online-music-streaming-and-marketting-system/README.md

   i.To develop an online music streaming and marketing system for an individual to come and easily explore or access their favorite songs, their favorite artist in an organised way.

 ### Specific Objectives
 i.
-To develop a administrators module ii.
-To develop a users module iii.
-To develop a visitors module where they can come and explore e.g the homepage, login page, registration page and new releases page. iv.
-To develop database store for the system to integrate with other modules
+To develop a users module
+ii.
+To develop a visitors module where they can come and explore e.g the homepage, login page, registration page and new releases page

 ## Users
 1. Visitors
 2. Authenticated user
-3. Admnistrator

 ## Technologies
 1. HTML,CSS,JavaScript